antmicro/tui-selector/README.md

 The examples of JSON files with rules are in the [json-samples directory](./json-samples).

-Lets assume there are some images, videos, .txt or .pdf files in the Desktop directory.
+Let's assume there are some images, videos, .txt or .pdf files in the Desktop directory.

-Create a `rules/` directory, and a `rules/multimedia.json` file with the following content (replace user with your user name):
+Create a `rules/` directory and a `rules/multimedia.json` file with the following content (replace user with your user name):

     [
         {